Explore 3-D Volumetric Data with Volume Viewer App

 In this part of the example, you adjust the view of the volumetric data in the Volume Viewer app.

-Click Volume to return to viewing your data as a volume and use the capabilities of the Volume Viewer to get the best visualization of your data.
-The Volume Viewer provides several spatial referencing options that let you get a more realistic view of the head volume.
+Click Volume to return to viewing your data as a volume and use the capabilities of Volume Viewer to get the best visualization of your data.
+Volume Viewer provides several spatial referencing options that let you get a more realistic view of the head volume.
 (The head appears flattened in the default view.)

 Specify Dimensions--You can specify the dimensions in the X, Y, and Z directions.

-Use Volume Metadata--If the data file includes resolution data in its metadata, the Volume Viewer uses the metadata and displays the volume true to scale.
-The Volume Viewer selects the Use Volume Metadata option, by default, if metadata is present.
+Use Volume Metadata--If the data file includes resolution data in its metadata, Volume Viewer uses the metadata and displays the volume true to scale.
+Volume Viewer selects the Use Volume Metadata option, by default, if metadata is present.

 This part of the example describes how to use the Volume Viewer Rendering Editor to modify your view of the data.
 Using the Rendering Editor, you can:

 Choose the overall viewing approach: Volume Rendering, Maximum Intensity Projection, or Isosurface.

 Modify the alphamap by specifying a preset alphamap, such as ct-bone, or by customizing the alphamap using the Opacity/Image Intensity curve.